Christopher Ruddy: Politics

-Ruddy describes himself as a libertarian conservative and "Reaganite," though he is not registered as a Republican.
+Ruddy describes himself as a libertarian conservative and "Reaganite", although he is not registered as a Republican.

 Throughout his career, Ruddy has often staked out positions at variance with the Republican Party.
-For example, Ruddy broke with the Bush Administration on the Iraq War, and was one of the first conservatives to do so.
+For example, Ruddy broke with the Bush administration on the Iraq War, and was one of the first conservatives to do so.
 "I came out very strongly against the war in Iraq when it wasn't in vogue, back in 2004," Ruddy told The Palm Beach Post.
 "I lost some subscribers.
 But we are close to spending a trillion dollars on the war and there is no exit strategy," he added.
 "Lots of Republicans and conservatives are not that gung-ho on the war anymore and I think we broke the ice."

 Bill Clinton

 The Palm Beach Post interview also noted that Ruddy, disenchanted by the war and runaway federal spending under Bush, re-evaluated the Clinton years and offered a kinder view of the administration he once criticized.
 Compared with his reporting during Bill Clinton's presidency, Ruddy eventually took a more subdued view to Hillary Clinton's presidential campaign.
 He said she had moderated and no longer generated the same animosity among conservatives.
 Ruddy told The New York Times he and Scaife had changed their views: "Both of us have had a rethinking.
 Clinton wasn't such a bad president.
 In fact, he was a pretty good president in a lot of ways, and Dick feels that way today."

 In the fall of 2007, Ruddy published a positive interview with former president Clinton on Newsmax.com, followed by a positive cover story in Newsmax magazine.
 The New York Times said with reference to the event that politics had made "strange bedfellows."

 Newsweek reported Ruddy praised Clinton for his foundation's global work, and explained that the interview, as well as a private lunch he and Scaife had had with Clinton (which Ruddy says was orchestrated by Ed Koch), were due to the shared view of himself and Scaife that Clinton was doing important work representing the U.S. globally while America was the target of criticism.
 He also said that he and Scaife had never suggested Clinton was involved in Foster's death, nor had they spread allegations about Bill Clinton's sex scandals, although their work may have encouraged others.
 Ruddy and Scaife again met Clinton for lunch at his office in September 2008.
 "We had a great time with him," Ruddy said of the meeting.
 He added, "We consider Bill Clinton a friend and he considers us friends."
 Forbes indicated the relationship between Ruddy and Clinton has continued and described them as "lunch chums."